avnikolapkar/ML-Projects-/README.md

 # ML-Projects-
 Prediction of Uber Rides
 Predict the price of the Uber ride from a given pickup point to the agreed drop-off location.
-Perform following tasks:
+Tasks Performed:
 1. Pre-process the dataset.
 2. Identify outliers.
 3. Check the correlation.